-Quantum Computing Stocks: Which One Has the Most Potential? - YaNoticias
+Quantum Computing Stocks: Which One Has the Most Potential? - YANoticias

 1. Error Correction Improvements: One of the major hurdles in quantum computing has been error rates associated with qubits.
 The Willow chip’s enhancement in error correction techniques indicates that quantum systems can become more viable for practical applications.

-2. Commercialization Prospects: The breakthroughs in quantum technology have implications for commercial viability, enabling businesses to explore quantum solutions for complex problems that were previously unsolvable using classical computing methods.
+2. Commercialisation Prospects: The breakthroughs in quantum technology have implications for commercial viability, enabling businesses to explore quantum solutions for complex problems that were previously unsolvable using classical computing methods.

 D-Wave Quantum: The Dark Horse of Quantum Stocks